iterative/dvc.org/content/docs/command-reference/metrics/diff.md

   target directory and its subdirectories for DVC-tracked files to inspect.
 If there are no directories among the `targets`, this option is ignored.

-- `--all` - list all metrics, even those without changes.
+- `--all` - list all metrics, including those without changes.

 - `--show-json` - prints the command's output in easily parsable JSON format, instead of a human-readable table.